JosChavz/joschavz/README.md

 ## Currently Working on:

 - 💸 **Avaris** : A simple money tracking application for budgetting and expense report.
 Purely in PHP to be more familiar with the language.
 Using UI templates!
+Written in PHP for practice but planning to create it in JS.
-- 🚜 **Rayzist Photomask Company Website** : Revamping my job's main website to a cleaner and more user-friendly webiste. _(Phase 1: January 2025)_
+- 🚜 **Rayzist Photomask Company Website** : Revamping my job's main website to a cleaner and more user-friendly website. _(Phase 2: May 2025)_
 - 👯 **Nex** : TBD

 ## Where to Find Me